-Most of our voluntary Teaching placements in Thailand are situated in the towns of Ao Nang and Krabi and the surrounding region.
+Our voluntary Teaching placements in Thailand are situated in the town of Krabi and the surrounding region.
 Krabi is situated about an hour's flight south of the capital of Bangkok on the west coast of Thailand.

 Most volunteers work in government primary schools in Thailand with children aged from about 7 to 12 years old.
 The schools vary in size, from small sub-district schools up to much larger schools with more facilities.
 On average there are between 20 to 30 students per class, but some schools may have classes as small as 12 students and others have classes with up to 40 children.

 It is possible to work in a secondary school on request; here the children will be from about 13 to 16 years old.

 Teaching volunteers in Thailand are expected to be at school from about 8.30am to 12.30pm.
 You will usually be formally teaching for between about 2 and 3 hours a day, plus most volunteers spend another 8to 10 hours a week lesson planning.
 In many Thai schools you will often lead the class, which is why planning ahead is especially important.
 However, in some schools volunteers work more closely alongside the local teachers.